 However, in many other settings, combining these tripod shots with movement will add an extra dynamic to the video.

 In corporate videos, a lot of the ‘cutaway’ shots will be moving shots.
-The secondary angle of a talking head interview can also be very effective when moving, for example on a slider.
+The secondary angle of a talking head interview can also be effective when moving, for example on a slider.

 There are nine primary methods of camera movement:

-A pan shot is when the camera scans a scene horizontally while its base is fixated on a certain point.
+A pan shot is when the camera scans a scene horizontally while its base is fixated on a tripod.
 The position of the camera does not change, only the direction it faces.